blackboard/anthologydevdocs/docs/blackboard/rest-apis/advanced/[review]ultra-assignments.md

 1. Make a POST request to /learn/api/public/v1/uploads.
 2. Use the ID number in the response to further access the uploaded file.

-### Add Content to an Existing Assignment

-As of 3300.9.0 you can add only presentation-type "questions" to assignments using the public REST API.

-1. Make a POST request to /learn/api/public/v1/courses/{courseId}/assessments/{assessmentId}/questions/{questionId}

-2. You can validate the response body against your original response body.

 ### Assignment-related Query Parameters

-All endpoints accept a query parameter fields that specifies the fields to be included in the response object, if any.
+All endpoints accept a query parameter, fields, that specifies the fields to be included in the response object, if any.
 The fields to be included are given as a comma-separated list.
 Specified fields are ignored if absent from the response.
 If no fields are specified, all fields are returned in the response.
-For example:

-POST to /learn/api/public/v1/courses/{courseId}/assessments/{assessmentId}/que
-stions/{questionId}?fields=id,title,status,message

-returns the ID and title of questions if the request succeeds because only those fields are included in the success response object.
-The method returns status and message if the request fails because only those fields are included in the error response object.